Family Violence Prevention

 Violence against women is a serious issue in the community with one in three women in Australia experiencing physical and/or sexual violence by someone known to them.

 CHIRP Community Health, in partnership with Maldon Neighbourhood Centre and proudly supported by a Mount Alexander Shire Council community grant, have recently established the Respect Ambassador Program.
 Our Respect Ambassador volunteers work with clubs such as Campbell’s Creek Football Netball Club to promote gender equity and create environments where women are respected.

 Other family violence primary prevention projects that CHIRP has been a part of include:

 This was a project that run in partnership with Maldon Hospital and Maldon Neighbourhood Centre.
 The exhibition aimed to confront the attitudes, beliefs and distorted values that justify, excuse and minimise violence against women.
-It has been displayed through a variety of settings in Mount Alexander Shire, including cafes, pubs, large workplaces, the police station, the local hospital and the local high school.
+The portraits were displayed through a variety of settings in Mount Alexander Shire, including cafes, pubs, large workplaces, the police station, the local hospital and the local high school.

 This project worked with local cricket clubs to: